Skip to main content

 function parseJSONata(jsonataQuery: string, options?: ParseJSONataOptions): RuleGroupTypeAny;

-parseJSONata takes a JSONata string.
+parseJSONata accepts a JSONata string.

 Click the "Import JSONata" button in the demo to try it out.